confidential-devhub/coco-ai-demo-scripts/llm/README.md

       - name: MODEL_DECRYPTION_KEY # path to the secret/file in Trustee
         value: "secret/key_file" # TODO: insert your own value!
       - name: MODEL_NAME # name of the model, without format
-        value: "model"
+        value: "flan-t5-small"
       - name: MODEL_FORMAT # format of the model
-        value: "onnx"
+        value: "tar.gz"
 ```

 The provided `ClusterStorageContainer` refers to the pre-built `quay.io/eesposit/kserve-storage-initializer:latest` image.
-If you want to create your own, refer to[coco-kserve-storage-initializer](https://github.com/confidential-devhub/coco-kserve-storage-initializer).
+If you want to create your own, refer to [coco-kserve-storage-initializer](https://github.com/confidential-devhub/coco-kserve-storage-initializer).
 Note that the way `supportedUriFormats` inside the CSC is set, any model fetched from `s3` will use that storage initializer.

-If you want this `ClusterStorageContainer` to only refer the specific `models/flan-t5-small` bucket, then change `supportedUriFormats` to point only to that:
+If you want this `ClusterStorageContainer` to only refer the specific `models/frauf` bucket, then change `supportedUriFormats` to point only to that:
 ```
   supportedUriFormats:
-    - prefix: 's3://my-storage/models/flan-t5-small'
+    - prefix: 's3://my-storage/models/fraud'
 ```

 Then restart the fraud-detection model server deployment in <your-project-name> ns, and you will see that the pod is running with the new storage intializer.